 A rice bag tieing party was given honoring Barbara Black, bride-elect of James Carroll, at the home of her grandmother, Mrs. E. W. Black, Thursday afternoon.
-Girls attending were the honoree, Barbara Black, her cousins, Sheryl Black, also Diane Black of Lubbock, Jackie and Jodie Withrow proximately 100 were in at- and Ann Harlan, Refreshments of cokes and cookies were served to the girls.
+Girls attending were the honoree, Barbara Black, her cousins, Sheryl Black, also Diane Black of Lubbock, Jackie and Jodie Withrow and Ann Harlan.
+Refreshments of cokes and cookies were served to the girls.

-Mrs. Fred Locker is with her daughter and family, Mr. and Mrs. Jim Nelson, at Stillwater, Okla.
+Mrs. Fred Locker is with her daughter and family, Mr. and Mrs. Jim Nelson, at Stillwater.
+Okla.
 Jennifer Nelson, the one and a half year old daughter of the Nelsons underwent major surgery Monday morning in a hospital in Oklahoma City.

 Donnie Young, the 13 year old grandson of Mr. and Mrs. C.A.
 Williams, called his grandparents Sunday night from El Paso.
-Donnie has beein in Puerto Rico with his uncle and family, the Allan Williams, for the past six months.
-He flew home Sunday.
+Donnie has beein in Puerto Rico with his uncle and baby daughter Suraylia of Lubbock spent the weekend visiting with his parents, the H.M.
+Blacks, and his grandmother, Mrs. E.W.
+Black.